WilliamAnimate/optimize-my-roblos/README.md

 # optimize-my-roblos

-A simple, low overhead & file footprint GUI application for optimizing the roblox ClientAppSettings.json file.
+A simple and small GUI application for optimizing the roblox ClientAppSettings.json file.

 ## Table of contents